NationalSecurityAgency/skills-docs/docs/skills-client/legacy.md

 # Legacy Frameworks

 ::: danger Deprecated
 Legacy frameworks are deprecated as of 10/2023 and will no longer receive updates.
-You may continue to use them but they are not guaranteed to work with future versions of your chosen library.
+The wrappers did not add significant functionality and were becoming increasingly tim consuming to maintain and upkeep as newer versions were released.
+You may continue to use them, but they are not guaranteed to work with future versions of your chosen library.

+We suggest using the [Native JS library](/skills-client/js.md) instead.
 :::

 ## Angular Integration